open-medicine-initiative/medical-mindmap-paper-toolkit/README.md

 You can find more *Medical Mindmaps* in the [mindmap repository](../master/mindmap/).

 ## Contributing
-If you use the OPENMEDiAID *Medical Mindmap Paper Toolkit* to build your own medical mindmap, we would like you to share the results with us.
+If you use the *Medical Mindmap Paper Toolkit* to model your own *Medical Mindmap*, we would like you to share the results with us.

-WIP
+If you want to contribute you can just clone the repository, make your changes and provide your contribution as pull-request.
+Before your pull-request can be merged it needs to approved.

 ## Licence Information
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">Medical Mindmap Paper Toolkit</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/open-medicine-initiative/medical-mindmap-paper-toolkit" property="cc:attributionName" rel="cc:attributionURL">Open Medicine Initiative e.V.</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.